TheMoxyFoxy/legends-and-lore-rulebook/content/pages/keywords.md

 ## Disadvantage
 When rolling with Disadvantage, you roll two dice of the specified type (usually `d20`) and take the lowest.

+## Disoriented
+While Disoriented, all actions you make for the turn have Difficulty to hit.
+At the end of each turn, the disoriented character must make a difficulty `10` Durability saving throw.